Hanna Akiva

-Hannah Akiva (חנה עקיבא; born April 4, 1974) is an Israeli social activist and a leader in the struggle of "The Disabled Panthers" for getting a minimum wage in Israel, after paying social insurance throughout their years of work.
-"The Disabled Panthers" came from "The Organization for advancing the rights of the disabled people", a registered association since October 22, 2017, and Akiva has also been a disabled woman since her late twenties.
+Hannah Akiva (חנה עקיבא; born April 4, 1974) is an Israeli social activist and a leader of "The Disabled Panthers", a group working towards getting a minimum wage in Israel, after paying social insurance throughout their years of work.
+"The Disabled Panthers" came from "The Organization for advancing the rights of the disabled people", a registered association since October 22, 2017.
+Akiva has been a disabled woman since her late twenties.

-Her life
+Life

 Akiva was born healthy in Herzliya as the sixth child of a family of four boys and four girls.
 Her father, Haim, who emigrated from Morocco, died in 1981 when she was seven years old and her mother, Miriam (Munira), who emigrated from Iraq, died on September 28, 2014.
 Akiva maintains Jewish tradition.

 Akiva studied at Israel Goldstein Youth Village in Jerusalem in Hospitality management studies until the middle of the tenth grade.
 After her studies, she returned to Herzliya, where she served in the Israel Defense Forces in the Signal Corps at the supreme command post at the Kirya.

 In 1997 she had a daughter.

-She worked in a meat products factory in Ra'anana, but on October 16, 2003, she got a stroke that left her paralyzed in the left half of her body.
+She worked in a meat products factory in Ra'anana, but on October 16, 2003, she had a stroke that left her paralyzed in the left half of her body.
 The National Insurance Institute made her a disability rate of 76 percent on October 5, 2008, and she is entitled to a general disability pension, a mobility allowance and a special service allowance for payment to a daily caregiver.
 Akiva drives a van equipped with a wheelchair elevator, a remote-controlled 90-degree steering driving chair, and a joystick that activates the steering wheel and the car controls.

 For 15 years, Akiva was in a relationship with a man.
 After her disability, she continued to raise her daughter, who served in the Israel Defense Forces at the Kirya.